urischeiner/developer-hub/docs/continuous-delivery/deploy-srv-diff-platforms/community-ed/harness-community-edition-quickstart.md

   * After you install Harness, you sign up in the Manager at <http://localhost/#/signup>.
   * Pipelines are triggered manually in the Harness Manager or automatically in response to Git events, schedules, new artifacts, and so on.
 * **Harness Delegate:** the Harness Delegate is a software service you install in your environment that connects to the Harness Manager and performs tasks using your container orchestration platforms, artifact repositories, etc.
-  * You can install a Delegate inline when setting up connections to your resources or separately as needed.
-This guide will walk you through setting up a Harness Delegate inline.
+  * You can install a delegate inline when setting up connections to your resources or separately as needed.
+This guide walks you through setting up a Harness Delegate inline.

 ## Installation

-Installation and deployment should take about 10 minutes.

 The Docker Compose installer is described below, but Harness also supports a [Helm installer](https://github.com/harness/harness-cd-community/blob/main/helm/README.md).